Immigration detention: Japan

-Additionally, 16 regional detention houses are managed for short-term detention.
-However, many of the long-term detainees have been detained in regional short-term detention houses that lack facilities such as common rooms and recreational area.
-Some detainees spend significant time (up to 13 days) in isolation due to disciplinary measures.
+In 2013, 16 regional detention houses were managed for short-term detention.
+Many of the long-term detainees have been detained in regional short-term detention houses that lack facilities such as common rooms and recreational area.
+Some detainees spend significant time, up to 13 days, in isolation due to disciplinary measures.
 Practices of immigration bureau has been criticized for the "lack of transparency", "indefinite detention" and its "arbitrary" nature.

 Europe

 Austria

 The largest facility in Austria is the Federal care center east in Traiskirchen.